-This option enables a non-standards-compliant variant of GSS-TSIG used by Windows 2000.
+This option is deprecated.
+Previously, it enabled a non-standards-compliant variant of GSS-TSIG that was used by Windows 2000.
+Since that OS is now long past its end of life, this option is now treated as a synonym for -g.